Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 There are two tools to facilitate creation of virtual environments: the older `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ project, and the newer ``venv`` module.
 The ``venv`` module is shipped with Python 3.x; some distributions may put it in a separate package or remove it altogether.
-I recommend using **virtualenv** — it’s compatible with more Python versions (it’s better to use the same tool for both Pythons) and cannot be broken by incompetent OS package maintainers (``venv`` fails on Debian due to no ``ensurepip``; there is a ``python3-venv`` package that fixes it but that’s hard to discover)
+Use whichever works for you.
+Virtualenv is compatible with more Python versions and cannot be broken by incompetent OS package maintainers (``venv`` requires an extra package on Debian).

 There are multiple schools of thought regarding virtualenv placement and content.
 Myself, I use `virtualenvwrapper